John Legend says his friendship with Kanye couldn’t survive politics, Trump - NewsBreak

 “To have the government decide whether or not the life of the mother was sufficiently in danger for them to make this intimate decision that they make between themselves and their doctor, to have the government involved in that conversation in any way is so offensive to me.”

 “It’s nasty, it’s evil,” Legend said.
 “It should not be even a discussion.
-The government should not be involved.”Michelle Obama wishes Barack a happy birthday: ‘You always make me proud’
+The government should not be involved.”24 North Carolina restaurants that were featured on Guy Fieri’s ‘Diners, Drive-ins and Dives’

 He also put the kibosh on any future leap into politics.